Common Lawsuit Mistakes

 Missing documentation can make it harder to evaluate a case.
 Important records may include medical records, bills, photographs, emails, text messages, repair records, incident reports, prescriptions, lab results, employment records, or correspondence related to the issue.
 Organized records often make it easier to reconstruct the timeline of what happened.

 Dates often matter.
 When symptoms began, when exposure occurred, when a product was used, when a diagnosis was made, or when a company was contacted may all become important.
-A vague timeline can make it harder to evaluate causation and damages.
+A vague timeline can make it harder to evaluate causation, damages, and possible filing deadlines.

 People sometimes assume that anything they read online about a lawsuit automatically applies to them.
 General legal information can be useful for education, but it may not answer individual questions about facts, timing, records, causation, or available claims.
 Public lawsuit information often explains broad issues, not the details of a specific person’s situation.